CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

 **-a stands for “show all”**; it forces ls to show us file and directory names that begin with ., such as .. (which, if we’re in /Users/nelle, refers to the /Users directory) As you can see, it also displays **another special directory that’s just called ., which means “the current working directory”**.
 It may seem redundant to have a name for it, but we’ll see some uses for it soon.

 .. hint::
- Most command line tools, multiple options can be combined with a single - and no spaces between the options: ls -F -a is equivalent to ls -Fa.
+ With most command line tools, multiple options can be combined with a single - and no spaces between the options: ls -F -a is equivalent to ls -Fa.

 **Other Hidden Files**
 In addition to the hidden directories .. and ., you may also see a file called .bash_profile.
 This file usually contains shell configuration settings.
 You may also see other files and directories beginning with ..
 These are usually files and directories that are used to configure different programs on your computer.
 The prefix . is used to prevent these configuration files from cluttering the terminal when a standard ls command is used.